-Do you want to live a longer life in good health?
-Simple practices can make some difference, such as exercise or calorie restriction.
-But over the long haul all that really matters is medical biotechnology: progress towards therapies that can repair and reverse the known root causes of aging.
-The sooner these treatments arrive, the more lives will be saved - perhaps including yours.
-Here at Fight Aging! you'll read about healthy life extension, engineered longevity, and the development of rejuvenation biotechnology - but what do these terms mean?
-But what do these terms mean?
-Put simply, they refer to the use of medicine and biotechnology to both increase healthy life span and reduce the risk of suffering age-related conditions in later life.
-It is doing the best we can with proven but limited present day methods, while supporting research needed to develop far more effective methods for tomorrow.
-There is much more to living longer than simply looking after your health here and now.
+Here at Fight Aging! you'll read about healthy life extension, engineered longevity, and the development of rejuvenation biotechnology.
+What do these terms mean?
+Put simply, they refer to the use of new medical technologies to both increase healthy life span and reduce the risk of suffering age-related conditions in later life.
+It is doing the best we can with the very few proven (and limited) present day methods, while supporting the research needed to develop far more effective methods for tomorrow.
+There is much more to living a longer life in good shape than simply looking after your health here and now.

 Aging is an Enemy, So Fight It!

 Aging saps our strength and ability to enjoy life, cripples us, and eventually kills us.
-Tens of millions die from medical conditions caused by aging each and every year.
-Yet the risk of suffering these conditions in later life can be greatly reduced for most people through diet and exercise.
-Furthermore, serious scientific efforts are presently underway to understand and intervene in the aging process - not just to prevent frailty and disease, but to also repair and reverse the root causes of aging.
+Tens of millions die from medical conditions caused by aging each and every year, and a staggering amount of money is spent on trying - and failing - to cope with this ongoing disaster.
+Yet the risk of suffering age-related conditions in later life can be reduced for most people through diet and exercise.
+Furthermore, serious scientific efforts are presently underway to understand and intervene in the aging process - not just to prevent frailty and disease, but also repair and reverse the root causes of aging.

 In future decades researchers will assemble new biotechnologies that can defeat aging, restore the old to health and vigor, and prevent the young from ever suffering the ravages of age.
-Some of these future therapies are already understood and envisioned in some detail, but yet remain in the early stages of research.
-We would like these breakthroughs to happen while we are still alive and in good health to benefit: we miss out on so much as things stand today, pressed by the lack of time and our increasing frailty with age.
+Some of these future therapies are already understood and envisioned in some detail, but remain in comparatively early stages of research.
+Others are just now starting to make the leap into clinical development.
+We would like these breakthroughs to happen while we are still alive and in good enough health to benefit from them: we miss out on so much as things stand today, pressed by the lack of time and our increasing frailty with age.
 Imagine instead a world in which everyone has the option of another tomorrow, and the health and vigor to enjoy it, each and every day.
 But how can we achieve this goal?

-Present day medical technologies are far advanced over those available to our ancestors - and as a result we suffer far less than they did.
+Present day medical technologies are far advanced over those available to our ancestors, and as a result we suffer far less than they did.
 Yet modern medicine can achieve little in comparison to what scientists know is possible for the future.
-Despite amazing advances in understanding and treating age-related conditions (such as cancer, heart disease, dementia, diabetes, and many others), and despite the cries of the anti-aging marketplace, it is still the case that, for basically healthy people, no presently available therapy or tool can produce even a fraction of the long-term benefits to health and life expectancy provided by regular exercise or a calorie restricted diet.
+Despite amazing advances in understanding and treating age-related conditions (such as cancer, heart disease, dementia, diabetes, and many others), and despite the cries of the anti-aging marketplace, it is still the case that, for basically healthy people, no presently available therapy or tool is proven in humans to provide more than a fraction of the long-term benefits to health and life expectancy provided by regular exercise or a calorie restricted diet.

-This future awaits, as time ticks away and for now we continue to age just like our ancestors.
-Yet this is an era of rapid progress in biotechnology and medicine.
+A future in which aging becomes a treatable condition awaits us, as time ticks away and, for now, we continue to age just like our ancestors did.
+This is an era of rapid progress in biotechnology and medicine.
 As the years pass, the remaining span of healthy life that you and I will likely live to enjoy is ever more determined by the ability of clinical medicine to revert and repair the causes of aging, and ever less determined by lifestyle choices.
-Thus when we reach for longer, healthier lives, it is vital that we lend our support to the research and development of therapies capable of treating the causes of aging.
+Thus when we reach for longer, healthier lives, it is vital that we lend our support to the research and clinical development of therapies capable of treating the causes of aging.
 We must ensure that the public is educated, the fundamental longevity science is funded, the clinical applications of that research fully developed, and the resulting rejuvenation biotechnologies made available - and all this as soon as possible.
 The clock is ticking, after all, and this is the only approach that will allow us live for significantly longer than our ancestors.

-The following three steps outline a starting point for living longer, a sketch of a framework for thinking about healthy life extension:
+The following four steps outline a starting point for living longer, a sketch of a framework for thinking about healthy life extension:

 - Step 1: Stop Damaging Your Health